 Here’s to hoping no hard feelings.
-Our newest, biggest and worst design mistake is … (drum-roll…) Generic or bad art.
+And now, the worst design mistake is … (drum-roll…) Generic or bad art.

 What does that mean, specifically?
 I’m glad you asked.
 In this post we will tally what are the most commonly hung generic bad art that you can easily avoid, and then will give you a great alternative for that same style.

 First up?
 Generic prints of famous works.
 We all love the Mona Lisa, but calm down about it in your own home.

 Sure, it was once a great work (and the original still is).
 I know that we hang prints of paintings now, but there is something extra cheesy about a print of a masterpiece that everyone knows is a print.
 It’s a phone-it-in-piece, and we are officially hanging it up (God, so many puns in one sentence).

 Exceptions – if you have a vintage poster of a gallery opening or one of a famous work being re-shown – like Calder in the 70’s in a Spanish museum or something of that kind… then that’s ok.
 But if it’s just a cheap print of a old-world master?
 Kiss it, dramatically, goodbye.

 Don’t get me wrong – I LOVE me some serious old paintings or portraits as you can see: